Get 5% of discount using the code

 Foreign visitors and Pakistanis living abroad using a physical SIM card for Pakistan must register their mobile devices with the PTA (Pakistan Telecommunication Authority).
 This is necessary to avoid additional taxes and ensure legal compliance.
 This temporary registration lasts 120 days and allows access to local networks.

-- Complete the registration: Enter personal information, and travel dates, and select “Temporary Registration.”
+3. Complete the registration: enter your personal information and travel dates, then select “Temporary Registration.”

 Using Holafly eSIM for Pakistan as an alternative

-Holafly’s eSIM for Pakistan is the most convenient way to stay connected, as it doesn’t require you to go through the local SIM card registration and setup.
+Holafly’s eSIM for Pakistan is the most convenient way to stay connected, as it doesn’t require you to register or set up a local SIM card.
 All you need to do is check if your device supports eSIM functionality (most modern smartphones do).

-With Holafly, you can buy and install your Pakistan eSIM (and eSIMs for other destinations) via a QR code before boarding your flight and activate it as soon as you land without ever worrying about data usage.
+With Holafly, you can buy and install your Pakistan eSIM and other destinations (visit our eSIM store) via a QR code before boarding your flight and activate them as soon as you land without ever worrying about data usage.
 Here’s what you get with Holafly:

-- Customizable plans from one up to 90 days
+• Customizable plans from one to 90 days

 Check out our other SIM card guides on how to buy and what the best options are for: